bilgino/angularforddd/README.md

 **» Applying DDD to Angular**<br/>

 An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focused on abstracting business rules.
 Frontend applications very often evaluate business rules that are reflected in the presentation layer right away - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules, a domain layer in the frontend sounds like a good idea.
 A domain layer helps us to prevent business logic from scattering everywhere.
 In addition, we don't want to command against the server upon every user input.

 In Angular, domain-oriented layering (vertical cut) is often considered the first structuring criterion.
 However, layered architecture is a good design methodology even without of domain-oriented layering.
 It's usually sufficient to use a pure horizontal layered approach, which is simply set up using folders.
 The main reason for modular segmentation in Angular is lazy-loading, scoping and distribution.

 Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity and invariants is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in object-oriented applications.
 In general, using rich domain models means more entities than business services.

-When application services carry out business / UI use cases it may be a good idea to place business use cases that contain less logic directly in UI controllers (like in MVC).
+When application services carry out business / UI use cases it may be a good idea to place business use cases that contain less logic directly in
+UI controllers (like in MVC).
 However, we don't want to hide business use cases from the rest of the application and declare dedicated classes!
-Additionally, we may want to share state and logic of an application service with other application services. **Application services may encapsulate logic that only take place as a part of the presentation layer such as "ProductCategorySelected" or "ProductSearch", described as action or event streams.**
+Additionally, we may want to share state and logic of an application service with other application services.
+**Application services may encapsulate logic that only take place as a part of the presentation layer such as "ProductCategorySelected" or
+"ProductSearch", described as action or event streams.**

 It's debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
 Do we really need Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient enough.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.

 ## Object-Oriented Design

 Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach is better suited for Angular projects.
-Object-oriented design allows us to approach a more human-readable code base, where the UL (Ubiquitous language) can help to design a better taxonomy and complex data types.
+Object-oriented design allows us to approach a more human-readable code base, where the UL
+(Ubiquitous language) can help to design a better taxonomy and complex data types.
 It's important to note, Angular embraces both programming paradigms (FP & OOP).

 **» Applying SOLID principles**<br/>

 In object orientation the SOLID principles can help to make better design decisions (high cohesion and low coupling).
-Applying the Dependency Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion. => Programming to an Interface!
+Applying the Dependency
+Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion. => Programming to an Interface!

 For example, we provide the domain layer as an abstraction by using interfaces / type aliases.

 **» Applying cross-cutting concerns**<br/>

 The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
 A naive approach to implement cross-cutting functionality usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and Single Responsibility Principle.
 The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

 # Angular strategies

-The Angular design strategies such as modules, services, components etc. encourages us to comply with DDD principles.
+Angular's core patterns such as modules, services, factories or components etc. encourages us to comply with the tactical patterns of
+Domain-Driven Design.

 ## Modules

-The Angular styleguide names different categories for organizing blocks of code: **Shared Modules** and **Widget Modules** contain the most commonly used code, while **Domain Modules** encapsulate blocks of code, that is not intended to be used outside that module, makes **Domain Modules** a good candidate for the bounded context pattern.
+The official angular.io styleguide names different categories for organizing blocks of code: **Shared Modules** and **Widget Modules** contain the most commonly used code, while **Domain Modules** encapsulate blocks of code, that is not intended to be used outside that module, makes **Domain Modules** a good candidate for the bounded context pattern.
 The **Service Module** shares its content application wide as singletons.
 The **Root Module** includes several domain modules.
 That is, the entry point is the root module.
 For a more complete overview, visit the following website https://angular.io/guide/module-types#summary-of-ngmodule-categories

- Angular's module system gives a clean design response:
+Angular's modular system gives a clean design response:

 **» Modular architecture**<br/>